NamyaD/snakegame_cpp/README.md

 Snake King is a console-based implementation of the classic Snake Game developed using C++.
 The player controls a snake that moves around the board, collects fruits, increases its score, and grows longer with each fruit consumed.
 The game ends when the snake collides with its own tail.

-This project was built to strengthen programming fundamentals, problem-solving skills, and understanding of game logic implementation using C++.

 ---